build-server-protocol/build-server-protocol/docs/bsp.md

 The show message notification is sent from a server to a client to ask the client to display a particular message in the user interface.

-A show message in BSP is identical to LSP's `window/logMessage` except for the fact that it has a number and an optional `parentId` field that allows client to better structure the logs (for example, a client can show a tree of logs with dropdowns where the children logs are by default hidden to ease readability).

 Notification:

 * method: ‘build/showMessage’